TheChronoTimer/onedrive-sync/README.md

 **IMPORTANT:** The order of the operations is highly relevant for synchronization.
 ### IS STRONGLY RECOMENDED A BACKUP BEFORE SYNCHRONIZING THE FIRST TIME
 > **Note:** The script `./onedrive-sync` script can be moved or copied freely.
 It can therefore be executed from another location, as long as its configuration contains the correct paths.

+## Configuration:
+>**Note:** This session is now optional.
+The file `./onedrive-sync` can now handle everything Run the one-time authentication/setup commands:

+`node dist/cli.js --host YOUR_TENANT.sharepoint.com login`

+Then verify the session:

+`node dist/cli.js --host YOUR_TENANT.sharepoint.com auth-check`

+If the session expires, renew it with the same command as the one-time setup:

+`node dist/cli.js --host YOUR_TENANT.sharepoint.com login`

 ## Uninstall: